rgbkaiser/Pythonic-Nerd/README.md

 **Description About Task 1**: Enter a number and the program will print that the number entered by you is an even or an odd number.
 **Description About Task 2**: Will print the sum of numbers from 1 to 50 using range function and for loop

+### ✅ 3.
+Assignment 3
+**Description About Task 1**: Gives the factorial of the number inputted by the user.
+**Description About Task 2**: Gives square root, log, sin value of the number inputted by the user.

 > 🔍 _Note: Detailed instructions and code explanations about each program can be found inside `README.md`._